-The 2022-23 Food and Housing Fee for students living On-Campus includes the cost of room, board, and other student-life expenses associated with the use of campus facilities.
-The fee for freshman and sophomore students is \$18,180.
-The fee for juniors and seniors is \$18,906.
-Junior and senior students typically have access to smaller, more independent living options as well as meal plans that permit greater flexibility.
+The 2023-24 Food and Housing Fee for students living On-Campus includes the cost of room, board, and other student-life expenses associated with the use of campus facilities.
+The fee for all students is \$19,034.

 For more information on Residential Life at Wesleyan or for more information regarding meal plans, please visit the website.